 This post has been updated form the original, published in 2016.

 Ah-mazing taste in an easy healthy dessert recipe?
 Yeah, you read that right.
 Baked apples with oatmeal are a bonafide thing in our house….and they should be in yours too.

 They’re juicy, tart, sweet and comforting….all at the same time!
 This baked apple dessert does double duty as a refreshing snack or a simple vegan breakfast too.

-Just 7 ingredients and some hands off time in the oven…you can pull this off on a random weeknight…or plan on making them for a decadent dinner party dessert.
+Just 7 ingredients and some hands off time in the oven…you can pull this healthy baked apple recipe off on a random weeknight…or plan on making them for a decadent dinner party dessert.

 AND….there’s nothing like the aroma of baked cinnamon apples in your home.
 Trust me, it’s intoxicating.